-Common Dividends + Growth of Tangible Book Value per Share (D+TBV) D+TBV rewards strong operational results, balanced stewardship of capital, and long- stockholder value creation by measuring the value distributed to stockholders (com dividends per share) and the growth of company value created for common stockhol (tangible book value per share).
-D+TBV is calculated as the three-year average of the ratios, expressed as a percentage (i) the Company's tangible book value per share at the end of each year within the performa period, plus total common dividends per share paid during such year, to (ii) the Compa tangible book value per share at the beginning of each corresponding year within performance period. mon Iders e, of ance any's Adjusted Return on Tangible Common Equity (Adjusted ROTCE) Adjusted ROTCE rewards balanced capital management and stewardship while capturent and historical business performance and profitability as compared to the size of stockholders' investment in the Company.
-ROTCE is broadly used in banking as a performance indicator and component in peer executive compensation programs.
-Adjusted ROTCE is calculated as the ratio, expressed as a percentage, of (i) the Companet income available to common stockholders, excluding, on a tax-adjusted basis, the impairment, amortization and re-measurement of intangible assets, to (ii) the Companet average tangible common equity. f our key any's act of
+Common Dividends + Growth of Tangible Book Value per Share (D+TBV) D+TBV rewards strong operational results, balanced stewardship of capital, and long-term stockholder value creation by measuring the value distributed to stockholders (common dividends per share) and the growth of company value created for common stockholders (tangible book value per share).
+D+TBV is calculated as the three-year average of the ratios, expressed as a percentage, of (i) the Company's tangible book value per share at the end of each year within the performance period, plus total common dividends per share at the beginning of each corresponding year within the performance performance period.
+Adjusted Return on Tangible Common Equity (Adjusted ROTCE) Adjusted ROTCE rewards balanced capital management and stewardship while capturing current and historical business performance and profitability as compared to the size of our stockholders' investment in the Company.
+ROTCE is broadly used in banking as a key performance indicator and component in peer executive compensation programs.
+Adjusted ROTCE is calculated as the ratio, expressed as a percentage, of (i) the Company's net income available to common stockholders, excluding, on a tax-adjusted basis, the impact of impairment, amortization and re-measurement of intangible assets, to (ii) the Company's average tangible common equity.